-These little chocolate sesame halva balls can be made in a few minutes and are the perfect on the go energy snack.
-Full of protein, heart healthy fats, calcium and fiber.
+These 3-ingredient chocolate sesame halva balls can be made in a few minutes and are the perfect on the go energy snack.
+Full of protein, heart healthy fats, calcium and fibre.

 Suitable for raw vegan, gluten-free, refined sugar-free, paleo, nut-free and plant-based diets.

 These are called halva as they are a sweet that is made from sesame seeds.
 Halva or halvah is a very broad term that can be used to describe so many sweets from different countries that are a mixture of seed or nut butter that is sweetened.

 This healthy vegan halva recipe is great as all the sweetness comes from raisins so you get the whole fruit complete with fibre.

 Don’t worry that sesame seeds aren’t totally broken down, this is intentional to give texture and a speckled appearance.
 If you do want a totally smooth halva then grind your sesame seeds first.